reproducibleMATLAB/matlab-project-template/.github/README.md

 Click **Use this template**, then select **Create a new repository** and then fill in the essential information for your repository.
 Then a repository that utilises this template will be created for you.
 More detailed instructions can be found [here]('https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template').

-# After the repository is being created
+## After the repository has been created
 You will need to make changes to some of the pre-created files in your new repository.
 See more instructions in the README file in the new repository.

 ## Contributors